net-lisias-kspu/KerbalAlarmClock/INSTALL.md

 Please note that the `PluginData` hierarchy can be present only after running the installed plugin by the first time.

+The `__LOCAL` stunt is for you add your custom sounds (in any format supported by Unity), so you can delete and reinstall the Add'On without worrying deleting your customizatinos.

 ### Dependencies